-How.
-This focus area seeks to improve the health of North Jersey residents by integrating the consideration of health outcomes into all policies and planning.
+HOW This focus area seeks to improve the health of North Jersey residents by integrating the consideration of health outcomes into all policies and planning.
 Health in all Policies (HiaP) is a collaborative approach to improving public health and health equity by systematically taking into account the health implications of decisions made by all government and nontraditional partners who have influence over the social determinants of health.
 Some specific areas for improvement include: increasing access to healthy food and healthcare facilities, enhancing health education programs, creating safe and healthy buildings and neighborhoods, improving neighborhood safety through community-driven crime prevention, and improving conditions in communities that are disproportionately burdened by air pollution and other environmental hazards.

-Strategy 12.1: Integrate public health considerations in all aspects of planning and policy-making recommendations for intersectoral actions.
+STRATEGY 10.1: Integrate public health considerations in all aspects of planning and policy-making

+Advancement of a HiAP approach in North Jersey requires visioning and planning efforts and integrating health considerations into decision-making processes.
+Together North Jersey partners should work to create a shared vision of healthy communities and make recommendations for intersectoral actions.
 Government agencies and decision-makers should consider every planning and policy window as an opportunity to improve public health.
 Actors from all sectors should employ tools to evaluate the potential health effects, both positive and negative, of plans, projects, and policies prior to implementation.
 For example, a Health Impact Assessment (HIA) is an established practice for HiAP planning and can be conducted to predict health outcomes from construction projects like new housing or educational and transportation facilities or for plans and policies like master plans, zoning codes, and ordinances.
 Recommendations from an HIA can be used to mitigate potential adverse outcomes.
 Other HiAP policy analysis tools include legislative health notes, health checklists, and health lens analysis.
-Communities across north jersey can begin applying HiAP practices using one of these tools, developing cross-sector relationships, coordinating funding and investments and improving data sharing.
+Communities across North Jersey can begin applying HiAP practices using one of these tools, developing cross-sector relationships, coordinating funding and investments and improving data sharing.